bxparks/rpn83p/USER_GUIDE.md

     - `STK` holds the RPN stack registers (`X`, `Y`, `Z`, `T`, `LastX`)
     - `REGS` holds the 25 storage registers `R00` to `R24`

-  A TI-BASIC program can access these List variables since they hold just normal 9-byte floating point numbers.
+  **Warning**: While it is possible for a TI-BASIC program to access these List variables, future versions of RPN83P will probably implement the storage in different ways.
+The `STK` and `REGS` variables should *not* be considered to form a stable API between RPN83P and TI-BASIC programs.
 - An appVar named `RPN83SAV` is used to preserve the internal state of the app upon exiting.
 When the app is restarted, the appVar is read back in, so that it can continue exactly where it had left off.